 The Shoemaker as a profession is fading into history, but anyone who happened

-to repair their shoes at Mr. Grzegorz Szymczak's workshop will remember him fondly.
+to have their shoes repaired at Mr. Grzegorz Szymczak’s workshop will remember him fondly.

 This remarkable craftsman has always worked facing the large show window of his

 workshop, to be able to greet the passing-by neighbors and friends with a wave and